annotation/text-fabric/tf/docs/about/datasharing.md

 synchronized with the back-end
 :   You must have your local repo contents synchronized with that on the
-    GitHub/GitLab back-end.
+    GitHub / GitLab back-end.

     Now other people can use your data.
     Whenever you push updates, users may fetch the updated data, depending on how they call up your data, see below.

-released on GitHub/GitLab
+released on GitHub / GitLab
 :   If your data is reasonably stable, consider making an official *release*
-    on GitHub/GitLab.
+    on GitHub / GitLab.

     !!! hint "Zip the data"
         Attach your features as a zip file to that release.
-        Text-Fabric has a command to produce a zip file with exactly the right structure and name.
+        TF has a command to produce a zip file with exactly the right structure and name.

         This is especially useful for GitHub, where it speeds up the download